Tentative Festival Date: 21 – 23 September 206

 DAY 01-Arrival, Paro – Thimphu (By Car, Approx. 1.5 Hrs.)

-Day 02- Thimphu- Punakha
+Day 02- Thimphu- Punakha (2.30hrs drive)

 On your way to Punakha, stop at Dochula Pass to have a coffee break and admire the Grand 108 stupas.
 If in good weather, take in the enchanting views of Mt.
 Himalaya.
 Proceed to Chimmi Lhakhang, a temple dedicated to the Divine Madman and a sacred Place where people pray for children.
 Next, embrace the highlight – Punakha Dzong, a very beautiful Bhutanese architecture surrounded by the Pho Chu and Mo Chu rivers, with Rich Buddhist collections.
-Overnight at Punakha.
+Overnight@ Punakha.

-Day 03-Punakha-Thimphu (By Car, 2 1/2 Hrs.)
+Day 03-Punakha – Phobjikha (By Car, 2 Hrs drive)

-Day 04-Phobjikha -Thimphu
+Day 04-Phobjikha -Thimphu (4hrs drive)

 Day 05: Thimphu Festival